 A piped water supply would also provide ongoing water security for townships in the region as well as significant economic, social, recreational and environmental benefits to the region.

-GWMWater has appointed Wangaratta-based Dunstans Construction Group to deliver early work for the East Grampians Rural Pipeline.
-Dunstans will be working through the planning approvals and design prior to commencing construction.
-Interest sub-contractors should register their interest via the Dunstans Employment and Supplier Portal
+GWMWater has been working with Wangaratta-based Dunstans Construction Group to deliver early work for the East Grampians Rural Pipeline.

 Latest Updates